 Owl pride is running sky high thanks to a growing list of accomplishments that position Southern among the best.
 Here are some of the university’s many exciting achievements and initiatives.

-* Southern’s student-faculty ratio is 14:1, the lowest among public universities in the state.
+* Southern’s student-faculty ratio is 14:1, tied for the lowest among public universities in the state.

 * Students receive free supplemental instruction, tutoring and academic success coaching in topics such as time management and study strategies at Southern’s Academic Success Center.
 There were 30,000 visits in 2016-17.

-* 150-plus student clubs and organizations offer a wealth of opportunity to students.
+* 150-plus student clubs and organizations offer a wealth of opportunity.
+These clubs host more than 3,000 events annually.
+In fall 2017, 3,584 students were club members.

 * Southern is home to the CSCU** Center for Nanotechnology, the only system-wide center for the field in the state.

-* In 2016, Southern partnered with CARE (the Community Alliance for Research and Engagement), which was founded at Yale University in 2007.
-In the following three years, CARE is transitioning from Yale to SCSU’s campus — with Southern becoming responsible for CARE’s community engagement work.
+* In 2016, Southern partnered with CARE (the Community Alliance for Research and Engagement), which was founded at Yale University.
+In the following three years, CARE has been transitioning from Yale to SCSU’s campus — with Southern becoming responsible for CARE’s community engagement work.
 Yale will continue to manage and finance CARE’s research agenda while gradually shifting that work to Southern.

 * A Southern team was a semi-finalist in the 2017 American Marketing Association’s Collegiate Case Competition.
 Southern was the only institution of higher learning in Connecticut to score among the semi-finalists and finalists — and joined Providence College as one of only two in all of New England.